 In general, the scale and duration of the discovery phase will depend on how big the software project will be.
 It is based on the input or how much you've managed to achieve during the initiation stage.

 For instance, you might only have a vague idea about custom mobile app development or, on the contrary, possess a detailed shortlist of what your MVP should be like.
-Or you can follow this sequence: proof of concept, prototype, MVP.

 - Deliverables: reviewing what was achieved during project initiation